 Online Family, Consumer & Human Sciences Programs

-In 2017-2018, 1,235 schools offered a family, consumer and human sciences program of some type.
+In the 2018-2019 academic year, 1,237 schools offered some type of family, consumer and human sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||820||128|

 |Doctor’s Degree (Professional Practice)||0||0|

 Is a Degree in Family, Consumer & Human Sciences Worth It?

 The median salary for a family, consumer and human sciences grad is $58,960 per year.
 This is based on the weighted average of the most common careers associated with the major.